TomTang01/cse15l-lab-reports/labreport3/lab4&5report.md

 ---

 ##  Researching Commands
 The command I chose is `grep`.
-All nformation is taken from the man grep page [https://linuxcommand.org/lc3_man_pages/grep1.html](https://linuxcommand.org/lc3_man_pages/grep1.html)            4 command-line options of grep:
+All information is taken from the man grep page [https://linuxcommand.org/lc3_man_pages/grep1.html](https://linuxcommand.org/lc3_man_pages/grep1.html).
+4 command-line options of grep:
 * -i : Ignore uppercase vs. lowercase
     * Ignore  case  distinctions,  so that characters that differ only in case match each other.
 * -v : Invert match